codemonkeysio/code-monkeys-blog/docs/_posts/vuepress-tutorials/vuepress-tutorial-10.md

 When adding the styling updates be sure to add each block of code below one at a time to your project then view the changes in the browser to get a better understanding of what each block is responsible for.

-You can view all of the code in this tutorial by going to the <code class="inline-code-block">tutorial-10</code> branch of the [code-monkeys-blog-repository](https://github.com/codemonkeysio/code-monkeys-blog-tutorials/tree/tutorial-10)
+You can view all of the code in this tutorial by going to the <code class="inline-code-block">tutorial-10</code> branch of the [code-monkeys-blog-tutorials](https://github.com/codemonkeysio/code-monkeys-blog-tutorials/tree/tutorial-10) repository.

 ### Fixing the Main Card Placement